-The Foundation has adopted a noncontributory retirement plan for its employees by assuming employee contributions up to 5.0 % of annual covered payroll.
-The Foundation is required to contribute at an actuarially determined rate; the rate for the fiscal year ending June 30, 2011 was 12.99% of annual covered payroll.
+The Foundation has adopted a noncontributory retirement plan for its employees by assuming employee contributions up to 5.0% of annual covered payroll.

+The Foundation is required to contribute at an actuarially determined rate; the rate for the fiscal year ending June 30, 2012 was 12.99% of annual covered payroll.
 The contribution requirement of plan members is set by state statute.
-The contribution requirement for Governor's Books from Birth Foundation is established and may be amended by the TCRS Board of Trustees.
+The contribution requirement for the Foundation is established and may be amended by the TCRS Board of Trustees.